 The Birthing of Something New

-I used to get ideas and concepts mixed up all the time, but I can now show you the difference from my tinkered perspective.
-I do this by comparing the construction of our thoughts to the creation of life that carries properties across each generation.
+I used to get ideas and concepts mixed up all the time, but I can now show you the difference from my somewhat enlightened perspective.
+I do this by comparing the construction of our thoughts to the creation of physical life that carries properties across each generation.

 Do concepts have a bloodline and lineage?
-I would say that they do.
+In a way, they do.

 A concept gives off a sense of ‘roots’, a deeper meaning than just what is apparent at the surface.
 When I perceive something conceptually, it means there’s something enticing deep within that given thing, and I dig below to understand why.
 I’m trying to uncover the many processes that give life to a concept by looking into the evolution of ancestral thoughts that has led to this very moment.

 In the end, concepts, like trees, need plenty of space in order to grow and thrive.
-Subsequently, it is vital that the limiting energies of ideals and beliefs be kept as far away as possible.
+Subsequently, it is vital that the limiting energies of wild ideals and beliefs be kept as far away as possible.
 Meaning, I open up the possibility of distortion taking over any time I make a belief out of parts of a concept, or the concept as a whole.
-Nature is super simple when you don’t have a mind always complicating the heck out of things. 🌱
+Nature is super simple when you don’t have a mind always complicating the heck out of things with overwhelming emotions. 🌱